NIHLA098/Market-Adaptive-Intelligent-Dynamic-Pricing-System/README.md

 - ✅ Discovered actionable insights from real retail data
 - ✅ Developed a dynamic pricing engine with production-ready logic
 - ✅ Created a framework that aligns with industry pricing strategies
-- ✅ Built a solution that can be integrated into e-commerce tools like Shopify, BigCommerce, or ERP systems
+- ✅ Built a dynamic pricing model with potential for integration into e-commerce platforms like Shopify or ERP systems.

 ---